joostkremers/parsebib/README.md

 Some field values in CSL-JSON are not strings.
 These are primarily name and date fields, which in CSL-JSON are represented as JSON objects.
 The argument `stringify` determines how they are returned.
 When `stringify` is set to `nil`, they are returned as alists; with `stringify` set to `t`, they are converted to strings.

 The argument `year-only` controls the way dates are converted to strings.
-If it non-`nil`, only the year part is returned.
+If it is non-`nil`, only the year part is returned.
 This argument only takes effect if `stringify` is set to `t`.
 See below for details.

 The way values are converted to strings can be customised to some extent by the use of certain special variables, discussed below.